singhrahulbrijesh/common-defect-in-browsers/README.md

 Install the required packages: bash

-pip install -r requirements.txt

-Usage
-To run the analysis, execute the following command: python main.py

-Adjust any necessary parameters in the configuration files as needed.

 Contributions
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any enhancements or bug reports.